Saudi Arabia moderates talks to restore peace between Ukraine and Russia

 “I'm honestly optimistic about the summit, it will be a big success compared to the Copenhagen one two months ago," he said before the meeting.
 "And in the spirit of realism, I don't expect an immediate breakthrough, but it will most probably pave the way for a comprehensive peace plan."

 On Saturday, Mr Zelenskyy said the meeting represented "different continents, different political approaches to world affairs.
-But all are united by the priority of international law,” he added.
+But all are united by the priority of international law".